vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 J; PROJECT_STATUS.md's INVOICE-01 entry updated to "Step 1 COMPLETE."
 No code written this session — per the 6-step plan below, Step 2 (schema + PDF-library decision) is a separate future session.

-Next action: Step 2 — decide the PDF-generation library (front-runner:
-`@react-pdf/renderer`, not yet confirmed) and write the `public.invoices` migration only.
-Do not start the backend/UI steps in the same session as the schema step.

 Previous milestone